Coriander

 Coriander is notorious for very quickly ‘bolting’ to flower and then seed.
 The slightest bit of stress can see the plant switch it’s focus to flower and seed production rather than growing tasty new leaves.
 To minimise this action you need to:

-In addition there are ‘slow to bolt’ seed varieties available from online suppliers like Green Harvest and The Diggers Club.
-Plus there’s also the perennial long-leafed or Mexican coriander (Eryngium foetidum).
+In addition there are ‘slow to bolt’ seed varieties available from online suppliers and there’s also the perennial long-leafed or Mexican coriander (Eryngium foetidum).
 While technically not coriander it has a similar flavour and can cope with warmer conditions without bolting to seed.
 And even though it is a perennial, in most of Australia it tends to be short lived.

 Harvesting Coriander